It can be a constant fear not knowing how to help your senior loved one if they are at risk of falling.

 Sitting up in bed

-If a person is not strong enough to push his or herself up from their hands to a sitting position in bed, have them lay flat in bed, place one arm under the person's legs and your other arm under their back.
+If a person is not strong enough while using their upper body to push his or herself up into an upright position in bed, have them lay flat in bed, place one arm over-and-under the person's legs and your other arm scooped under their back.

 Have them help you slowly move their legs over the edge of the bed while pivoting their body upward so they end up in a sitting position.
 Remember to keep your feet shoulder-width apart, your knees bent, and your back in a natural straight position.

 You need to allow them to lift themselves up only using you as support while you provide some assistance.

 Do not pull or jerk as this will more than likely cause harm or injury.

 (If they are being transferred onto a wheelchair, place the chair close to bed and remember to lock the wheels)

 When your loved one needs assistance standing up from a sitting position, have them first place their feet flat on the ground and slightly apart.
 If they are not wearing shoes, help them put on a good pair of non slip shoes to prevent them from slipping and falling.

 Stand in front of them feet flat and slightly apart, place their hands on your shoulders and ask them to hold on.